7gzq/7gzq.github.io/_pages/includes/pub.md

 **Z. Guo**, G. Yang\*, J. Chen, and X. Sun.
 IEEE Transactions on Multimedia, doi: 10.1109/TMM.2023.3237169.（CCF-B, Top Journal）

-- This paper expands the applications of the guided filter, and overcomes the potential bias in the prediction-based residuals.
+- This work expands the applications of the guided filter, and overcomes the potential bias in the prediction-based residuals.
 </div>
 </div>